RoyceTheBiker/Haruspex/README.md

 ##  1. <a name='Development'></a>Development
 ###  1.1. <a name='VSCodium'></a>VS Codium
-The development of this project is done with VSCodium and the PlatformIO extension.
+This project was developed with VSCodium and the PlatformIO extension.

 VSCodium is not supported by Microsoft and so these plugins must be manually installed.
 1. Download [cpptools-linux.vsix](https://github.com/microsoft/vscode-cpptools/releases/download/1.3.1/cpptools-linux.vsix)